Digestion is a mysterious thing. Temperamental. Sensitive.

+Supplement with glutamine.
 Glutamine is an amino acid that supports intestinal and whole body growth that is important for restoring and maintaining your intestinal barrier integrity.
 Your body is actually capable of producing it with one study suggesting that you can actually stimulate the natural, homeostatic release of glutamine from skeletal muscle to help repair the gut and restore immunologic responses to full capacity.
 However, the study also concluded that “severe injury or prolonged glutamine deficits do not adequately support intestinal recovery and allow this cycle to become self-perpetuating.”
 Which means that you might need to turn to supplementation.
 The addition of glutamine to your diet will help prevent deterioration of gut permeability and preserve the mucosal structure, which is basically the lining of your gut.

 Summary & A Quick Tip For Improving Digestion

 In summary, the three most common gut issues are bacterial imbalances, intestinal permeability, and gut irritation from plants.

 Follow the recommendations to care for your gut, and always be sure to eat a balanced diet high in gut-supportive, nutrient-dense foods.
 Avoid refined carbohydrates, non-organic produce and animal products, NSAIDs, and antibiotics unless absolutely necessary.

 And finally, here's a simple tip for improving your digestion today: